fcdoc/doc/en/flashduty/mixin/alert_integration/baidu_bcm.md

 ---
-brief: Synchronize Baidu Cloud BCM alert events with Flashduty via webhook to automate noise reduction processing for alert events
+brief: Synchronize Baidu Cloud BCM alert events to Flashduty via webhook to achieve automatic noise reduction of alert events
 ---

 # Baidu Cloud BCM Monitoring Integration

-Synchronize Baidu Cloud BCM alert events with Flashduty via webhook to automate noise reduction processing for alert events.
+Synchronize Baidu Cloud BCM alert events to Flashduty via webhook to achieve automatic noise reduction of alert events.
 ## In Flashduty
-使用专属集成
+You can obtain an integrated push address through the following two methods, choose either one.

 ### Use Proprietary Integrations

-When there is no need to route alert events to different collaboration spaces, this method is preferable as it is more straightforward.
+When you do not need to route alert events to different collaboration spaces, this method is preferred as it is simpler.

 |+| Expand

     1. Enter the Flashduty console, select **Collaboration Space**, and navigate to the details page of a specific space
-    2. Select the **Integrated Data** tab, click **Add an Integration**, and proceed to the integration creation page
+    2. Select the **Integrated Data** tab, click **Add an Integration**, and enter the Add Integration page
-    3. Choose the **Baidu Cloud Monitoring BCM** integration, click **Save**, and a card will be generated.
+    3. Select the **Baidu Cloud Monitoring BCM** integration, click **Save**, and a card will be generated.
-    4. Click on the generated card to view the **Push Address**, copy it for backup, and the task is complete.
+    4. Click on the generated card to view the **push address**, copy it for later use, and complete the process.

 ### Use Shared Integrations

-When routing alert events to different collaboration spaces based on the payload information of the alert events is required, this method should be prioritized.
+When you need to route alert events to different collaboration spaces based on the payload information, this method is preferred.

 |+| Expand

-    1. Enter the Flashduty console, select **Integration Center => Alert Events**, and proceed to the integration selection page.
+    1. Enter the Flashduty console, select **Integration Center => Alerts**, and navigate to the integration selection page.
-    2. Select the **Baidu Cloud Monitoring BCM** integration:
+    2. Choose the **Baidu Cloud Monitoring BCM** integration:
     - **Integration Name**: Define a name for the current integration.
-    3. Click **Save**, then copy the newly generated **Push Address** on the current page for future reference.
+    3. After clicking **Save**, copy the newly generated **push address** for later use.
     4. Click **Create Route** to configure routing rules for the integration.
-You can match different alerts to different collaboration spaces based on conditions, or set a default collaboration space as a fallback, to be adjusted as needed later.
+You can match different alerts to different collaboration spaces based on conditions, or set a default collaboration space as a fallback, which can be adjusted as needed.
-    5. Completed.
+    5. Complete.

 ## In Baidu Cloud Monitoring BCM